iswanlun/BES/README.md

     cd evo_brains/src
     make

-If you want to use a pre-defined log file and output destination
+If you want to use a pre-defined log file, settings file, and output destination

     make setup
-    ./sim log gifs/

-If not
+If not, in settings.conf under the paths section change:

+    graphics=<path/to/gif/directory/>
+    log=<path/to/log/file>

+Run with

-    ./sim <path/to/logfile> <path/to/gif/folder/>
+    ./sim settings.conf

 ## Credit ##